 Yandex Cloud

-If a handler reports a function runtime or loading error, the runtime environment automatically captures the error and returns a JSON document with the error type in the response.
+If the handler reports a Kotlin function execution or loading error, the runtime automatically catches the error and returns a JSON document with information about the error type.
 For more information about the JSON document format, see Calling a function.
-Error info is written to the execution log.
+Error details are written to the execution log.

 Examples of error handlingExamples of error handling

-Let's assume a handler returns a sum of numbers.
+Let's assume the handler returns the sum of numbers.
 An empty request will cause the handler to throw IllegalArgumentException.

 Function code: